sasha-3ap/katacoda-scenarios/tekton/step3.md

 Note domain `[[HOST_SUBDOMAIN]]-30300-[[KATACODA_HOST]].environments.katacoda.com` as we will need it to setup our Github webhook.

 If that succeeded, your cluster is ready to start handling Events.
-Check TrigerBindings:
+Check TriggerBindings:
 `tkn triggerbinding list --namespace tekton-demo`{{execute}}

-TrigerTemplates:
+TriggerTemplates:
 `tkn triggertemplate list --namespace tekton-demo`{{execute}}

 EventListeners: